All Episodes

 How come you're missing so much time?

-Uh and I take it whenever I wish.
+And I take it whenever I wish.

 Now, you wouldn't like it if I took two days, two weeks straight.

-I don't ever take two weeks straight up.
+I don't ever take two weeks to very rarely have I done that.

-I take a day here, a day there, so that my absences are not prolonged, because I miss you people too much when I'm not here.
+I take a day here, a day there, so that my absences are not prolonged because I miss you people too much when I'm not here.

-Now, yesterday I had it, I had a golden opportunity.
+Now, yesterday, I had a golden opportunity.

 I had an invitation.